-Corrado Bocca is Head of Insurance Protection Model, Product and Services with Banca Mediolanum SpA since April 2020.
-He has also been the Chairman of the Mediolanum Specialities SICAV SIF in Luxembourg since 2007.
-Prior to his current position, Mr. Bocca was Chief Lending Officer with Banca Mediolanum SpA from 2013 to April 2020 and Head of Compliance and Risk Management Function within the Mediolanum Group from 2005 to 2013.
-He also held the position of Managing Director of Mediolanum International Funds Limited and Mediolanum Asset Management Limited as well as Director of Mediolanum International Life Designated Activity Company from September 2000 to 2005, and prior to that, Assistant General Manager, Foreign Operations of Mediolanum SpA from October 1997.
-Mr. Bocca was Deputy General Manager and Controller at Nuova Tirrena SpA from 1994 to 1997.
-From 1988 to 1993 he was Internal Audit Manager at Fininvest SpA prior to which he was Auditor at Price-Waterhouse (Milan Office).
+Mr. Bocca held a number of roles with Banca Mediolanum including Head of Insurance Protection Model, Product and Services, Chief Lending Officer and Head of Compliance and Risk Management Function.
+He also held the position of Managing Director of Mediolanum International Funds Limited and Mediolanum Asset Management Limited as well as Chairman of the Mediolanum Specialities SICAV SIF in Luxembourg and Director of Mediolanum International Life Designated Activity Company.
+Before joining Mediolanum Mr. Bocca was Deputy General Manager and CFO (Controller) at Nuova Tirrena SpA, Internal Audit Manager at Fininvest SpA and Auditor at Price-Waterhouse (Milan Office).
 Mr. Bocca has a degree in Economics from the University L. Bocconi in Milan.